Reading and Academic Skills Development

-C. Class policy on make-up exams, incomplete grade, late assignments, etc.
+- Class policy on make-up exams, incomplete grades, late assignments, classroom behavior, etc.

 If you have a documented learning, psychological, or physical disability you may be entitled to reasonable academic accommodations or services.
 To request accommodations or services, contact the Access and Disability Resource Center at the Des Plaines or Skokie campus.
 All students are expected to fulfill essential course requirements.
 The College will not waive any essential skill or requirement of a course or degree program.